New shop for equestrians, Horse and Hound, opens in Brandon

 The Horse and Hound building has been completely renovated in the last few years, and includes a residential space where Baldwin lives as well.

 “It was perfect,” she said.
 “It’s beautifully renovated.
-It was a perfect.”
+It was a perfect fit.”

 Baldwin has known Briggs for roughly five years through playing tennis at Middlebury Indoor Tennis.